imccart/physician-hospital-VI/data.md

 * Missing values are imputed using forward/backward fills or group-level means/maxima.
 * Outliers are handled through winsorization at the 1st and 99th percentiles.

-This markdown file provides a complete guide to replicating the data construction process for the analytic file used in the study.